 The wallet also supports Ledger hardware wallet integration, allowing users to combine cold-storage security with NuFi’s convenient interface for everyday transactions and asset management.

-7. Math Wallet – Cross-Chain Solana Wallet with dApp Browser
+5. Math Wallet – Best cross-chain Solana wallet with dApp browser

 Math Wallet is a non-custodial multi-chain wallet available as a browser extension, mobile app, and web wallet.
 It supports more than 100 blockchain networks, including Solana, and provides a unified interface for storing, sending, and managing SOL and SPL tokens.